Kin-Xemer/Kin-Xemer/README.md

 ## Hi there, I'm Nguyễn Mạnh Kiên 👋
-I'm a student at FPT University, majoring in Computer Science.
-Currently, I'm focusing on learning React.js and frontend development to enhance my skills in web development.
+I'm a student at FPT University, majoring in Software Engineering.
+Currently, I'm focusing on learning React Native and frontend development to enhance my skills in mobile development.

 - 🔭 I’m currently working on personal projects to practice my frontend skills
-- 🌱 I’m currently learning React.js and frontend development
 - 👯 I’m looking to collaborate on open source projects
 - 💬 Ask me about my habbits
 - 📫 How to reach me: kiennm98@gmail.com